Faculty

 Allison Krist, Grades 3-4

 Allison grew up in Ventura and is glad to be back teaching in her hometown.
-She went to the University of California, Santa Barbara for her undergraduate studies and majored in Environmental Studies.
+She went to the University of California, Santa Barbara, for her undergraduate studies and majored in Environmental Studies.
 After she graduated, Allison began teaching environmental education in local elementary schools.
 Standing among students who were singing and acting out the life cycle of a steelhead trout, she knew that she wanted to become a teacher.
 She gained experience as an Instructional Assistant and through working with children with special needs, and eventually went back to school and received her Multiple Subject Teaching Credential and Masters Degree in Education, also from UCSB.
-She brings to the classroom her desire to form meaningful connections with her students, while helping them realize their full potential and become well-rounded, successful students and members of the community.
+She brings to the classroom her desire to form meaningful connections with her students while helping them realize their full potential and become well-rounded, successful students and members of the community.

 Susan Melican, Grades 5-6

-Susie Melican graduated from UCSB in 2004 with her multiple subject credential and Masters in Education.
+Susie graduated from UCSB in 2004 with her multiple subject credential and Masters in Education.
 For nine years she worked as a second, third, and fourth grade teacher at Open Alternative School in Santa Barbara.
-Before stepping into the classroom she worked in a variety of outdoor education programs as a garden teacher, environmental educator, and wilderness trip leader.
+Before stepping into the classroom, she worked in a variety of outdoor education programs as a garden teacher, environmental educator, and wilderness trip leader.
 She shares her love for the outdoors with her students and strives to foster meaningful connections between students and the natural world.
-In the classroom Susie works to build a strong community of learners where all students feel supported in their academic, social, and emotional growth and celebrated for their unique gifts and talents.
+In the classroom, Susie works to build a strong community of learners where all students feel supported in their academic, social, and emotional growth and celebrated for their unique gifts and talents.
 She shares her love for the arts with students, integrating visual and performing arts across the curriculum.
 Susie is excited to work with students, parents, and Ventura Charter School staff to create a vibrant and positive learning environment for all students.

 Chris Peña, Grades 5-6

-Chris grew up in the small town of Three Rivers, CA and was surrounded by wonderful teachers who taught him the importance of education.
+Chris grew up in the small town of Three Rivers, CA, and was surrounded by wonderful teachers who taught him the importance of education.
 In fifth grade he had the opportunity to experience one of the best teachers he could imagine.
 This teacher just happened to be his grandmother.
 Because of this source of inspiration, Chris has always seen the value in working to guide young people toward fulfilling their potential.
-After high school, Chris went to Westmont College in Santa Barbara, CA and graduated with a degree in Cross-Cultural Sociology.
+After high school, Chris went to Westmont College in Santa Barbara, CA, and graduated with a degree in Cross-Cultural Sociology.
 He then went on to work in the Santa Barbara community as a Residential Counselor and Street Outreach Worker at Noah's Anchorage youth crisis shelter.
-Chris then moved to Colorado where he continued his career in social work before deciding to follow his dream of becoming a teacher.
+Chris then moved to Colorado, where he continued his career in social work before deciding to follow his dream of becoming a teacher.
 After receiving a multi-subject teaching license, Chris took a job at Westridge Elementary in Littleton, Colorado, where he moved back and forth between teaching 5th and 6th grades.
 Chris is excited to be back in California and working as a part of the Ventura Charter community.
 He brings to the classroom his goal of connecting with each student on an individual level and is committed to relevant and meaningful subject matter, mutual respect, a diverse outlook on education, and a focus on social justice and social/environmental responsibility.

 Ivy Brown, Grades 5-6

-Ivy moved to Ventura from Boston where she studied International Business and Italian at Northeastern University.
-After volunteering in elementary schools in Ventura and Santa Barbara, Ivy fell in love with teaching, and decided to pursue a career in the classroom.
+Ivy moved to Ventura from Boston, where she studied International Business and Italian at Northeastern University.
+After volunteering in elementary schools in Ventura and Santa Barbara, Ivy fell in love with teaching and decided to pursue a career in the classroom.
 She went on to earn her Master's in Education and Multiple Subject Certification from the University of California, Santa Barbara.
-While completing her teaching credential, Ivy was introduced to Ventura Charter School, and was fortunate enough to complete her student teaching there.
-After graduating from UCSB, she knew that Ventura Charter was the place where she wanted develop as an educator, and was thrilled to become a part of their staff.
-Ivy strives to create learning environments that engage and welcome all students, and values connecting with each of her students as individuals.
+While completing her teaching credential, Ivy was introduced to Ventura Charter School and was fortunate enough to complete her student teaching there.
+After graduating from UCSB, she knew that Ventura Charter was the place where she wanted to develop as an educator, and was thrilled to become a part of their staff.
+Ivy strives to create learning environments that engage and welcome all students and values connecting with each of her students as individuals.
 Outside of the classroom, Ivy can be found cooking, gardening, and spending time with her friends.

 Flow Hansmeier, Grades 5-6

-Rachel Vargas, Grades 7-8
+Jenny Barley, Grades 7-8

 Shelly Ballmer, Grades 7-8

 Shelly has been with VCS since 2008.
-She received her BA in Psychology with an emphasis in Child Development from UCSB, and her Multiple Subject Teaching Credential from UCSB as well.
+She received her BA in Psychology with an emphasis in Child Development from UCSB and her Multiple Subject Teaching Credential from UCSB as well.
 She has completed additional graduate coursework on how to teach math at the secondary level.
 She has experience teaching all grade levels from K-8, with the majority of that time spent with middle schoolers.
 In her 25+ years in education, she has also worked with homeschool families and at-risk teens.
 Along with the daily joys of teaching young people across all subjects, Shelly has a passion for drama, service learning projects, and project-based learning.
-As an avid mathematician, Shelly especially enjoys teaching math, and strongly believes the whole-child tenet that addresses the need to attend to the emotional state of a math learner is essential for success, especially at the middle school level.
+As an avid mathematician, Shelly especially enjoys teaching math and strongly believes the whole-child tenet that addresses the need to attend to the emotional state of a math learner is essential for success, especially at the middle school level.
 Math anxiety and low self-esteem are the death knell for mastery, and Shelly strives to help students reimagine who they are as math learners.
-Shelly spends her free time with her husband Chris, and enjoys the beach, hikes, and fun outings.
+Shelly spends her free time with her husband, Chris, and enjoys the beach, hikes, and fun outings.
 Her three grown children are now off on their own adventures.
-Seeing them go through high school has helped her shape the middle school program here at VCS so that it is insured that we are doing all we can to properly prepare our students for 9th grade.
+Seeing them go through high school has helped her shape the middle school program here at VCS so that it is ensured that we are doing all we can to properly prepare our students for 9th grade.

 Jessica Murphy, Reading Intervention

 Jessica received her Multiple Subject Teaching Credential and Bachelor's Degree in Education with a Minor in Spanish from the University of Southern California (USC).
-She received a Master's for Educational Leadership at California Lutheran University (CLU) in 2008.
+She received a Master's in Educational Leadership at California Lutheran University (CLU) in 2008.
 She started her career in Oxnard teaching gifted and talented students (GATE) and was a member of their Leadership Committee.
 With her project-based and constructivist learning approach, she made the easy transition to Ventura Charter School of Arts and Global Education.
 Outside of teaching, Jessica enjoys traveling.
-She spent six months in Spain as well as one month in Costa Rica enhancing her Spanish skills.
+She spent six months in Spain as well as one month in Costa Rica, enhancing her Spanish skills.
 She developed a love for sports, playing competitive softball for 11 years and tennis throughout high school.
 Jessica brings her enthusiasm and experience into the classroom as she challenges her students to think critically to construct meaning from their environment.

-I’m excited to be a part of the VCS village, as a school counselor.
+I’m excited to be a part of the VCS village as a school counselor.
 I believe that every student is a hero in their own journey, and I find great fulfillment in supporting every student in their academic and social emotional growth.
 Prior to school counseling, I was in the field of behavioral health.
 I had the opportunity to assist individuals and families from various age groups and backgrounds throughout the county of Ventura.
 As I spent more time in the field, I yearned to support children in a school setting.
 I fondly recall the educators that positively impacted my life.
 I received my Master’s in counseling from California Lutheran University and honed my counseling philosophy in resiliency, unconditional regard, and cultural proficiency.
 While not serving in my role as school counselor, I enjoy spending time frolicking with my family (Jessica [Wife], Luna [Baby], and Utah [Fur baby]).